How to Block IP Addresses in WordPress

 WordPress automatically stores IP addresses for all users who leave a comment on your site.
 To see them, just head to your WordPress dashboard and click on Comments in the sidebar:

 You can find the IP for each comment in the Author column, below the username and email address.
-Take note of the ones you want to block, so you can enter them in the appropriate fields later.
+Take note of the ones you want to block, so that you can enter them in the appropriate fields later.

 Now that you have the IP addresses you want to block, it’s time to add them to a blocked list in WordPress.
 This is a three-step process: you’ll need to find the IP addresses, open up the Discussion settings panel, and enter the IPs into the Comments Blocklist.